-(179) Rachael Antoinette, 1801 1881, m.
+(170) Rachael Antoinette, 1801-1881, m.
 Edward A. McIntire.
 (171) Jesse D., 1812-1875, m.
-Mary E. Turpin, 18--1877.
-Mr. Eright was born in Norwich, Chenango county, N. Y., whither his father had removed from Botetourt county, V. X., in 1800.
-In 1820 the family moved west to Madison, Ind., about 10% miles below (Invision). about 100 miles below Cincinnati, After attending the schools of the town Mr. Bright studied law and in 1833 was ad-In the following year 'a was de-mitted to the bar of Jefferson county.
-In the following year 'a was elected judge of the Probate Court.
-In 1836 he was a member of the legislature and in 1841 was elected Lieutenant Governor of the state.
-In 1855 he was first elected In 1845 he was first elected of the state. to the United States Senate by the legislature of Indiana and twice suc-cessively re elected.
-His third term existence of function and cycle suc-cessively re-elected.
-His third term would have expired in 1963.
+Mary E. Turpin, 18-1877, Mr. Bright was born in Norwich, Chenango county, N. Y., whither his father had removed from Botetourt county, Va., in 1800.
+In 1820 the family moved west to Madison, Ind., beaut 100 miles below Cincingeti Attau about 100 miles below Cincinati.
+After attending the schools of the town Mr. Bright studied law and in 1833 was admitted to the bar of Jefferson county.
+In the following year ' was elected judge of the Probate Court.
+In 1836 he was a member of the legislature and in 1841 was elected Lieutenant Governor 1841 was elected Lieutenant Governor of the state.
+In 1845 he was first elected to the United States Senate by the legislature of Indiana and twice suc-cessively re-elected.
+His third term would have expired in 1863.
 In April, 1862, there was a charge of disloyalty preferred against him in the Senate.
-The evidence was that he had written a letter to Jefferson Davis, President of a letter to Jefferson Davis, President of the Southern Confederacy, recommend-ing to his notice a person, who claimed to have invented an improvement in firearms.
-In his defence Mr. Bright trankly admitted the charge of having written such letter: that it was done to get rid of the importunity of the claiment the hub control him for some claimant, who had anoyed him for some time, and that the occurrence took place before Mr. Lincoln's inauguration and that at the time he had no idea there would be war with the seceding states.
+The evidence was that he had written a letter to Jefferson Davis, President of the Sauthern Confederacy recommendthe Southern Confederacy, recommending to his notice a person, who claimed to have invented an improvement in firearms.
+In his defence Mr. Bright frankly admitted the charge of having written such letter; that it was done to get rid of the importunity of the claimant, who had anoyed him for some time, and that the occurrence took place before Mr. Lincoln's inauguration and that at the time he had no idea there would be war with the second states.
 The charge was referred by the Senate to a committee to investigate and report.
-The committee by a vote of five to two reported that the facts did not warrant the charge made against the Senator from Indiana, and recom-mended that the matter be dropped.
-But under the intense partisan feeling then existing, the majority of the Sen-ate under the lead of Charles Sumner, voted his expulsion from that body.
+The committee by a vote of five to two reported that the facts did warrant the charge made against the Senator from Indiana, and recom-mended that the matter be dropped.
+But under the intense partisan feeling then existing, the majority of the Sen-ate under the lead of Charles Sumner. voted his expulsion from that body.
 Mr. Bright afterwards removed to Ken-tucky, where he was elected to the Legislature.
-He afterwards went to Baltimore, where he died of heart disease.
-He left three children, as follows: Jesse J., Frances B. and Georgiana.

-(172) Dr. James Bright, 18-.
-He was a noted physician and author.
-He lived a Locking Information and author.
-The Inved (173) George M. 1814-188 m.
-Minerva Steele, of Shelbyville, Ky., and had eleven children, viz.
-Ferguson G. Jesse eleven children, viz., Ferguson G., Jesse D. George A., Adam S., Hannah S., Da-D., George A., Adam S., Hannah S., David G., Rachael A., Minerva S., Mary J., Horatio S., and Martha B. (14) Mary Ann, 18-1840, m.
+He afterwards went to Bal-timore, where he died of heart disease.
+He left three children, as follows: Jesse J., at Lexington, Ky.
+(173) George M. 1814-188 m.
+Minerva (173) George M. 1814-188 m.
+Minerva Steele, of Shelbyville.
+Ky., and had eleven children, viz., Ferguson G., Jesse D George A., Adam S., Hannah S., Da-D., George A., Adam S., Hannah S., David G., Rachael A., Minerva S., Mary J., Horatio S., and Martha B. (174) Mary Ann, 18-1840, m.
 Adam, of Hawksville, Ky.
-(15) Sarah V., 18-1890, m.
+(175) Sarah V., 18-1890, m.
 Maj.
-Wil-Iam Jarvis.
-She died at Louisville, For without issue
+Wil-liam Jarvis.
+She died at Louisville, Ky., without issue.